HolgerAusB/Teamspeak3-to-MQTT/README.md

 `channellist`

 Copy this list and paste it into a text editor oder text file.
-After each pipe symbol (`|`)
+After each pipe symbol `|` press enter to get a readable list, one channel per line.
+If you want to monitor only some of the channels you need their `cid`.

+Last command gives you a list of logged in clients (the users).
+You need to do this, when yor buddies are online:

+`clientlist`

+Once again, copy this list to a text editor an hit Enter after each pipe.
+Then write down the `client_database_id` of your friends that you want to be informed about when they come online.